-Multigrain Loaf with Flaxseeds
+Multigrain loaf with flaxseeds

-water1 ¼ cup(s), hot (120ºF–130ºF)
+1¼ cup(s), hot (120ºF–130ºF)

-all-purpose flour1 cup(s), unbleached
+1 cup(s), unbleached

-yeast¼ oz, envelope, quick-rise variety
+¼ oz, envelope, quick-rise variety

 1 large, lightly beaten

-- Combine the spelt flour, whole-wheat flour, all-purpose flour; yeast, and salt in a food processor.
+- Combine the spelt flour, whole-wheat flour, all-purpose flour, yeast, and salt in a food processor.
 With the machine running, pour the water-honey mixture through the feed tube; pulse until the dough forms a smooth ball, about 1 minute.